Choosing an Adobe Commerce (Magento) Partner: Experience, Scalability & Solutions

 Lack of deep platform understanding easily leads to technical debt.

-4.1 Modular Architecture Thinking
+4.1 Modular Architecture & Extension Governance

 4.2 Headless / API-Driven Experience